Mortalitas/GShade/README.md

-# GShade-Shaders
+# GShade
-**Shaders modified and/or created for GShade, a highly modified ReShade fork & package with a selectively network-unlocked depth buffer.**
+**GShade is a highly modified ReShade fork & package with a selectively network-unlocked depth buffer.**

 Note that all shaders in this repository are strictly intended for use with ReShade 4+.
 Please refer to individual file licenses for questions about distribution and modification.

+**The latest release can always be found here, with the installer being highly recommended:** https://github.com/Mortalitas/GShade-Shaders/releases/latest

 **GShade itself officially whitelists and is only network-unlocked to the following online games, but will work with any game that ReShade can:**
 * Final Fantasy XIV